 Current exhibits include a working model of the Ocean Shore Railroad, the Portola Expedition, Pacifica in WWII, the Ohlone People, and more!

-Currently, the Coastside Museum is open on Thursdays and Saturdays, from 1 pm to 4 pm.
+Currently, the Coastside Museum is open on Thursdays and Saturdays, from 1-4 pm.
 Docents will be on hand to answer questions and to interpret the exhibits.

 Take the self-guided History Walk through Sharp Park, formerly known as Salada Beach.
 For more information, click on the button below.